elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 ### Move LoginForm css to module

-you know the drill, do it
+you know the drill, do it.
+Remove any lingering css from index.css.

 ### 1st LoginForm test